LBHackney-IT/Data-Platform-Playbook/docs/zones.md

 ### Transformations

 Data should, as a minimum, be partitioned following the four level date scheme: `'import_year', 'import_month', 'import_day', 'import_date'`
 Columns should have meaningful headers.
-Many other transformations may be applied,
+Many other transformations may be applied.

 ## Trusted Zone

 ### Purpose

-The _Trusted Zone_ holds our prepared datasets that have been transformed with appropraite business logic and aggregation.
+The _Trusted Zone_ holds our 'gold standard' datasets that have been transformed with appropriate business logic and aggregation.
+These datasets meet common standards and should be described in a way that non-subject matter experts can understand.

 The data in this zone may be provided with read access to data analysts, business analysts and the wider council community for creating data products and informing decision making.